Roshanbhuvad/Peewee-ORM/README.md

 # What is ORM?
---> Object Relational Mapping(ORM) is a technique for storing, retrieving, updating and deleting from an object-orinted program in relational database
+--> Object Relational Mapping(ORM) is a technique for storing, retrieving, updating and deleting from an object-orinted program in relational database.

 1. Create a virtual Environment and install dependencies from requirements.txt file, Download DB Browser(SQLite) software to view our table structure